enviodev/docs/docs/error-codes.md

 Issue importing the Event Handler file.

-Please make sure that the file is in the correct directory as per the configuration file.
+Ensure that the file is in the correct directory as per the configuration file.

 The Event Handler file should be compiling as well.